Welcome To Race Across America

 Who and Why?

 Racers come from all over the world and all walks of life.
 Racers are both amateurs and professionals.
 The majority are ordinary people, with full time jobs and a passion for riding their bicycle.
 Racers range in age from 13 to 75.
-Approximately 50 % of the racers are from outside the US.
+Approximately 50 percent of the racers are from outside the US.
 About 18% of the racers are women.

 Every year there are racers from at least 20 countries.
 Over 35 countries, from six continents, have been represented over the 35-year history of the race.
 When asked why?
 Some might echo George Mallory’s sentiment about Mt.
 Everest, “Because it’s there!”